guga2002/AGRB.Optio.API/README.md

 This API provides multi-functional operations and facilitates the automation of data management and analysis processes.

 **Project Description**<br>
-AGRB.Optio.API is designed to support various aspects of agribusiness management, including crop planning, resource allocation, and financial tracking.<br> The API offers endpoints for managing data related to farms, fields, crops, and resources, allowing users to streamline their operations and make informed decisions based on real-time data analysis.<br> By integrating AGRB.Optio.API into your agribusiness workflow, you can enhance efficiency, reduce costs, and improve overall productivity.<br>
+AGRB.Optio.API is designed to support various aspects of Transacions management,<r> including Analys, planning, resource allocation, and financial tracking.<br> The API offers endpoints for managing data related cases<br>, fields, Transactions, and resources,<br> allowing users to streamline their operations and make informed decisions based on real-time data analysis.<br> By integrating AGRB.Optio.API into your Buisnes workflow, you can enhance efficiency, reduce costs, and improve overall productivity.<br>

 **Getting Started**<br>
 Here you can find instructions to set up and configure the project on your